Our Management

 Héloïse Temple-Boyer studied political sciences and finance at the Institut d'Etudes Politiques de Paris.
 She also obtained a BA in business and finance from the École Supérieure des Sciences Économiques et Commerciales (ESSEC) in France and an MBA from the Harvard Business School in Boston, USA.

-From 2002 to 2005, Héloïse Temple-Boyer started her career in investment banking at Rothschild & Cie, one of the world's largest independent financial advisory groups located in Paris.
-In 2005, she joined Boston-based Advent International for two years, a global private equity firm focused on buyouts of companies.
-Héloïse Temple-Boyers path then led her to Groupe Casino, a French mass-market retail group responsible for many innovations in the consumer market.
+In 2002, Héloïse Temple-Boyer started her career in investment banking at Rothschild & Cie, one of the world's largest independent financial advisory groups located in Paris.
+In 2005, Héloïse joined Boston-based Advent International for two years, a global private equity firm focused on buyouts of companies.
+Her path then led her to Groupe Casino, a French mass-market retail group known for many innovations in the consumer market.
 Until 2013, she held various positions there (such as special advisor to the CEO, VP International Purchasing).

 Owner and president of Elimexo AB, Falsterbo, Sweden